RavenVR/Game-Making-Using-Pygame-Testing/updatelog.md

 ADDED Cursed Breakout with infinate lifes or 3

 OTHER:
-Overall made the file neater\n
+Overall made the file neater

 ## 2.0.0
 ADDED Breakout